microsoft/hi-ml/hi-ml-histopathology/docs/panda_model.md

 [Project-MONAI
 tutorial](https://github.com/Project-MONAI/tutorials/blob/master/pathology/multiple_instance_learning/panda_mil_train_evaluate_pytorch_gpu.py).

-A ResNet50 pre-trained encoder checkpoint is downloaded on-the-fly (from <https://download.pytorch.org/models/>) at the start of the training run.
+A ResNet50 encoder that was pre-trained on ImageNet is downloaded on-the-fly (from [here](https://download.pytorch.org/models/) at the start of the training run.

 ## Preparations